rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M12_Feature_Flag_Management_with_LaunchDarkly_and_Azure_DevOps.md

 1. After registring your trail account you will recive an verification mail to your email address open the mail and click on **VERIFY EMAIL** link to activate your trail account.

+#### Set up Git and Visual Studio in the lab VM

+1. On the lab VM, open **Windows PowerShell** from start menu.

+1. In the **Windows PowerShell** window, run the following command below to configure the git.

+    ```powershell
+    choco install git.install
+    ```

+1. In the **Windows PowerShell** window, run the following command below to configure the Visual Studio.

+    ```powershell
+    choco install visualstudio2019community
+    ```

+1. In the **Windows PowerShell** window, run the following command below to configure the Visual Studio supporting tools.

+    ```powershell
+    choco install visualstudio2019-workload-netweb
+    choco install visualstudio2019-workload-azure
+    choco install visualstudio2019-workload-netcoretools
+    ```

 #### Set up an Azure DevOps organization

 1. On your lab VM open **Edge Browser** on desktop and navigate to https://dev.azure.com.
 Then click on **Sign into Azure DevOps** and login with the credentials provided in environment details tab.